SaaS data protection provider Druva nabs $130M, now at a $1B+ valuation, acquiring CloudLanes – TechCrunch

 This is also the belief that is propelling Druva to expanding into newer areas of business.
 Singh noted that business intelligence is going to be a big focus for the company, which makes sense: now that there is a lot of data being stored and managed by Druva, the next obvious move is to help parse it for insights.
 Security and making a wider move to secure endpoints are also areas that the company is considering, he said.

-“We invest in companies based on a thorough assessment of their business models and fundamentals, the quality of their management teams, and cyclical and secular industry trends,” said Harish Belur, Managing Director, Riverwood Capital, in a statement.
+“We invest in companies based on a thorough assessment of their business models and fundamentals, the quality of their management teams, and cyclical and secular industry trends,” said Harish Belur, managing director, Riverwood Capital, in a statement.
 “Druva is doing something unique and special and, as a result, has grown at a phenomenal rate over recent years, all while keeping the trust and loyalty of its enterprise customers around the globe.
 We know this market is taking off and we continue to invest in Druva because we are sure it has the right product, executive team, and market execution to maintain leadership in the industry.”

 I asked if companies like Amazon or Microsoft are friends, or frenemies, considering that they have a big part to play in cloud services.
 Singh said that so far, so good, since they are all more focused on infrastructure — or at least that’s where most of their strength has been up to now.
 Amazon, in particular, is a strong partner to the company he said, where Druva is often an early adopter of new tools of Amazon’s, and the AWS sales team regularly suggests Druva to customers for data protection and management services.
 Druva even happened to include a quote from the company in its news release:

-“Druva is a leading Advanced Technology Partner in the AWS Partner Network,” said Mike Clayville, Vice President Worldwide Commercial Sales and Business Development, Amazon Web Services, Inc, in a statement.
+“Druva is a leading Advanced Technology Partner in the AWS Partner Network,” said Mike Clayville, vice president Worldwide Commercial Sales and Business Development, Amazon Web Services, Inc., in a statement.
 “Druva’s solutions powered by AWS are changing the way data is managed and protected at thousands of companies globally.
 We’d like to congratulate Druva on its latest fund raise, and look forward to innovating with Druva to create new solutions that benefit our customers.”

-Seems like that could be one to watch as well as both companies continue their cloud expansion, both independently and in competition with others.
+Seems like that could be one to watch, as well, as both companies continue their cloud expansion, both independently and in competition with others.